jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

         )
     )

-  and the terminal shows an :ref:`AssertionError` like
+  and the terminal shows an :ref:`AssertionError`

   .. code-block:: python